 Why aren’t my site visits updating?
 I know people are visiting the site!

-WordPress.com stats aren’t updated in real time, but updated periodically throughout the day.
+WordPress.com stats are updated periodically throughout the day.
 If you see a problem with your stats not updating, please contact support here.

 My stats reflect the wrong date and/or time!

 Our stats get the timezone from WordPress itself, so if your stats appear to be reflecting the wrong date/time, double-check the timezone at Settings -> General in your site’s Dashboard.